-Species Common nation Potential For Occurrence/ Name/ Scientific Name Habitat Description USFWS CDFG Local Status in in Detailed Study Area (DSA) California Least Tern (Sterna antillarum browni) Open ocean and a colonial breeder on bare or sparsely vegetated flat substrate located along marine shores, estuarine shores, alkali flats, landfills, or paved areas throughout the year.
+Species Common Designation Potential For Occurrence/ Name/ Scientific Name Habitat Description USFWS CDFG Local Status in Biological Resources Study Area (BRSA) California Least Tern (Sterna antillarum browni) Open ocean and a colonial breeder on bare or sparsely vegetated flat substrate located along marine shores, estuarine shores, alkali flats, landfills, or paved areas throughout the year.
 This federally-listed endangered species comes to shore only to breed.
 Historically nested along the central and Southern California coast to the coast of Mexico.
 Currently nests sporadically along coast from San Francisco to Baja California.
 Nearest known breeding colony is located three miles north of the GSA.
 Observed as a seasonal visitor to waters offshore of Dockweiler State Beach.
 This species is not known to breed within the GSA or Los Angeles/El Segundo Dunes.
 FE FE Absent This species was determined absent within the GSA and the Los Angeles/El Segundo Dunes as a result of directed surveys performed in summer 1998 and 2000.
 California Black Rail (Laterallus jamaicensis conturniculus) Tidal salt marshes associated with heavy growth of pickleweed; also occurs in brackish marshes or freshwater marshes at low elevations.
 FT N/A Absent Southwestern Willow Flycatcher (Empidonax extimus traillii) Riparian acres with thick willow forests.
 Historically nested throughout California, wherever willow thickets or other riparian habitat was found.
 Regular nesting is currently known only from a few mountain meadows in the Sierra Nevada and several rivers in Trinity, Inyo, Kern, Santa Barbara, Los Angeles, and San Diego Counties.
 Species becomes more widely distributed in the spring and fall migration period.
-This species is not known to occur within the GSA or Los Angeles/El Segundo Dunes. as found. neadows in the Species on period.
-This Absent This species was determined absent within the GSA and the Los Angeles/El Segundo Dunes as a result of directed surveys performed in summer 1998 and 2000.
+This species is not known to occur within the GSA or Los Angeles/El Segundo Dunes.
+FE SE Absent This species was determined absent within the GSA and the Los Angeles/El Segundo Dunes as a result of directed surveys performed in summer 1998 and 2000.
 Western Snowy Plover (Charadrius alexandrinus nivosus) Sand spits, dune-backed beaches, beaches at creek and river mouths, and salt pans at lagoons and estuaries are the main coastal habitats for nesting.
-Can occur in man-made salt ponds and on estuarine sand and mud flats.
+Can occur in man- made salt ponds and on estuarine sand and mud flats.
 FT N/A Absent Beldings Savannah Sparrow (Passercykys sandwuchensis beldingi) Resides year-round in the salt marsh; it depends entirely on this ecosystem for nesting and foraging.
 It shows a particular affinity for the upper littoral region of the marsh, and nests preferentially in pickleweed Salicornia virginica .
 Nesting season extends from January to August.
-Nests must be above the highest tide line in spring as the eggs are not resistant to inundation, foraging on mudflats, sandflats, and rock jetties. d in the salt marsh; it depends entirely on this ecosystem aging.
-It shows a particular affinity for the upper littoral h, and nests preferentially in pickleweed Salicornia beason extends from January to August.
-Nests must be tide line in spring as the eggs are not resistant to Absent
+Nests must be above the highest tide line in spring as the eggs are not resistant to inundation, foraging on mudflats, sandflats, and rock jetties.
+FE N/A Absent